iron-software/IronPdfJava.Examples/how-to/setup-azure/README.md

     ```

 4. Modify the Dockerfile:
-   * Include necessary packages for IronPDF in Linux, targeting `Debian 11` which is used in the base Docker image `mcr.microsoft.com/azure-functions/java:4-java$JAVA_VERSION-build`.
+   * Install necessary IronPDF Linux packages.
+Start with the base Docker image `mcr.microsoft.com/azure-functions/java:4-java$JAVA_VERSION-build` which is based on `Debian 11`.
+   Incorporate these packages into your Docker configuration:

    ```dockerfile
    RUN apt update \